smallcloudai/refact/CONTRIBUTING.md

 ### Common Issues

 **Model not appearing in capabilities:**
-- Check if it's added to `running_models` in provider config
-- Verify the model exists in `known_models.json`
 - Ensure provider is properly loaded
+- Check that the model has the required capabilities, for example, supports_agent for agentic mode

 **Tokenizer errors:**
 - Verify tokenizer path is correct